Friday, July 19, 2024

-SARAH LEE POUND CAKE CLONE
+SARAH LEE POUND CAKE COPYCAT RECIPE

 8 ounces butter at room temperature (no substitutions)